danialgoodwin/identify-dev-device/readme.md

 This is achieved by reading the AndroidManifest file for the apps and looking for a BroadcastReceiver that has the Intent action for watching package changes (add/replace/remove).

-More info in another readme for this module.
+More info in another readme in the anti-idd-app module's directory.

 ## TODOs for further research

 - Scan popular apps in store.

-(Learn more in my blog post: [Privacy: Programmatically Identifying Developer Devices](http://blog.anonsage.com/2016/03/privacy-programmatically-identifying-dev-device.html))